Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 9th Day: Vilnius (Lithuania)

-The drive from our hotel in Radailiai to Vilnius takes approximately three and a half hours.
-Unfortunately, heavy rain prevented us from exploring Kaunas as initially planned.
+The drive from our hotel in Radailiai to Vilnius took approximately three and a half hours.
+Unfortunately, heavy rain prevented us from exploring Kaunas as initially intended.
 Consequently, we proceeded directly to the Vilnius Grand Resort, where we would be staying for the next three nights.

-Nestled in the midst of a pine and birch forest, the resort offers a SPA and wellness centre.
-Following check-in, we spent the rest of the day indulging in the amenities of the resort’s wellness facilities.
+Nestled amidst of a pine and birch forest, the resort offers a SPA and wellness centre.
+Upon check-in, we spent the rest of the day indulging in the amenities of the resort’s wellness facilities.
+Specializing in Asian fusion cuisine, the restaurant treated our family to a delightful dinner that evening.

 Bora Bora Restaurant of the Vilnius Grand Resort, Lithuania